Coping With Pain Related to Cancer and Chemotherapy

 - What makes the pain worse

-- What medicines you are taking for the pain and how much relief you get from them
+- What medications you are taking for the pain and how much relief you get from them

 Preventing and Treating Pain

-- If you have persistent or chronic pain, take your pain medicine on a regular schedule (by the clock) as prescribed.
+- If you have persistent or chronic pain, take your pain medication on a regular schedule (by the clock) as prescribed.

-- Do not skip doses of your scheduled pain medicine.
-Pain is harder to control if you wait to take pain medicine only when you feel pain.
+- Do not skip doses of your scheduled pain medication.
+Pain is harder to control if you wait to take pain medication only when you feel pain.

-- Try using relaxation exercises in addition to taking medicine for the pain.
+- Try using relaxation exercises in addition to taking medication for the pain.
 This may help lessen tension, reduce anxiety, and manage pain.

 - Talk to your doctor about alternative treatments for cancer pain.
 For example, acupuncture may be effective in reducing your pain.